 Diagnostic imaging is central to healthcare delivery and a significant contributor to hospital revenue.
 Amidst major changes in reimbursement and healthcare policy, the economics of lucrative imaging service lines is rapidly changing.

 Traditional approaches to service line planning are no longer enough to win in an increasingly competitive market.
 Today’s healthcare leaders need to develop new strategies and align processes to ensure patients have a seamless path across the healthcare continuum.
 Advisory Board uncovered three trends changing service line economics and propose new tactics to help tackle these challenges.

 Trend #1: Aging Population is Deteriorating the Profitability of Inpatient Care

 As the patient demographic changes, service lines will face significant challenges to meet the needs of the aging population.
 According to a recent Population Reference Bureau report, the number of Americans over the age of 65 is expected to double from roughly 50 million today to nearly 100 million by 2060.
 With that said, an American Hospital Association survey found that U.S. hospitals lost nearly $40 billion treating Medicare patients in 2016.
 How can imaging leaders profit as their patient population ages?

 To overcome the economic challenge of an aging population, imaging leaders need to begin with an analysis of market data that provides insight into their current and prospective patients.
-Clinical demand forecasting helps to identify gaps in care and determine potential patient demand, modality usage and demographic changes in the future.
+Looking in depth at population data helps to identify gaps in care and determine potential patient demand, modality usage and demographic changes in the future.
 Analyzing outpatient opportunities helps prioritize service lines and identify hidden areas of growth to increase profitability.